demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/darmuh-ghostCodes/README.md

 ## Change Log

+### [1.5.1]

+ - Added a configuration option to bypass GGE if a moon does not have the possibility for a ghost girl spawning.
+ - Added configuration option to modify the moons list for when GGE will be bypassed for the other modes.
+ - Changed signal translator messages sent by ghostGirl and added a common handling method for this action.
+ - Added configuration option for custom messages to be sent by the ghost girl over the signal translator.
+ - Added a extra null reference handling for the nethandler to deal with an error that occurs on lobby restart.

+ [Planned Features (not currently in this version)]
+ - System for combatting/delaying ghostCodes for the terminal operator.
+ - Above system will have various tasks that need to be completed around the ship.
+ - Custom sounds to play over the terminal to replace current sounds.
+ - More area effects for the facility during rapidFire mode.
+ - More custom events for ghostCodes to cause havoc.
+ - Have tell sounds from the terminal also play over the walkie

+****

 ### [1.5.0]

 - Reworked code for mod to be more modular to add new mode focused entirely on ghostGirl interactions.